ISILablsbu/HCI2/content/research/digitaltwin/index.md

 summary: Digital Twin-Enabled Adaptive Fleet Management.
 Project Title: "Digital Twin-Enabled Adaptive Fleet Management: Multi-Fidelity Optimisation and Human-in-the-Loop Incident Response for Autonomous Mobile Robots in Smart Manufacturing."
+abstract:
-abstract: "This research presents a Digital Twin (DT)-enabled adaptive fleet management framework for Autonomous Mobile Robots (AMRs) in discrete manufacturing.
+  This research presents a Digital Twin (DT)-enabled adaptive fleet management framework for Autonomous Mobile Robots (AMRs) in discrete manufacturing.
 The proposed multi-fidelity DT framework integrates high-fidelity simulation and surrogate optimisation models to enable real-time, incident-aware decision-making.
-It also introduces operator-in-the-loop interaction to support Industry 5.0’s human-centric principles, enhancing adaptability and resilience on the shop floor."
+It also introduces operator-in-the-loop interaction to support Industry 5.0’s human-centric principles, enhancing adaptability and resilience on the shop floor.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.